 Pitocin Before Delivery

 In general, Pitocin before delivery is used for an induction.
-That means we get your uterus to contract to get the baby out.
+That means we start uterine contractions to get the baby out.
 We’re going to talk much more about this part.

 Pitocin After Delivery